Structure theorem for projective klt pairs with nef anti-canonical divisor

-In this subsection, we provide several topics related to uniformizations, (topological) fundamental groups, and slope rationally connected (sRC) quotients.
-This subsection does not directly contribute to the proof of {\hyperref[thm-main]{Theorem \ref*{thm-main}}}, but it illustrates the difficulty and interest in handling klt singularities.
+In this subsection, we discuss several topics relating to the uniformization, (topological) fundamental groups, and slope rationally connected (sRC) quotients of klt pairs with nef anti-log canonical divisor.
+This subsection does \textit{not} directly relate to the proof of our main result, but illustrates the difficulty and interest in handling klt singularities.

-We first review the proof of {\hyperref[thm-main]{Theorem \ref*{thm-main}}} in the case where $X$ is smooth and $\Delta=0$.
-The proof of this case can be divided into the following steps:
+We first review the proof of {\hyperref[thm-main]{Theorem \ref*{thm-main}}} in the case where $X$ is a smooth projective variety with nef anti-canonical divisor.
+The proof in this case is divided into the following steps: